Worthy-Alpaca/api.ajax-discord.com/README.md

 [![MySQL](https://img.shields.io/badge/MySQL-v.8.0-9cf)](https://www.mysql.com/)
 ![requirements](https://img.shields.io/badge/requirements-up%20to%20date-brightgreen)

-This is the API behind the AJAX discord bot project.
+**This is the API behind the AJAX discord bot project.**
+*It is a requirement to run AJAX since version 4.0.0*

 > As this project is under heavy development, I cannot offer support at this time.
 However, please do report bugs or issues on my little project [here.](https://github.com/Worthy-Alpaca/AJAX/issues)